 The GLREC serves 11 parks in the NPS Great Lakes Network.
-Two staff members and the GLREC field station are located at Indiana Dunes National Lakeshore.
+Two staff members and the GLREC field station are located at Indiana Dunes National Park.
 The field station has laboratory equipment and office space for visiting scientists interested in pursuing research or monitoring involving natural or cultural resources in the network parks.

 Research Learning Centers

 A network of Research Learning Centers (RLCs) was developed as a result of the Challenge.
 Currently 20 RLCs exist across the nation.